Justin Ahomadégbé-Tomêtin: Under Ahomadégbé-Tomêtin

 Maga transferred power to Ahomadégbé-Tomêtin on May 7, 1972.
 This was the first time in 12 years that the head of Dahomey was succeeded in a nonmilitary fashion.
 The new chairman congratulated Maga and praised the triumvirate as "one of Dahomey's most beneficial institutions."
 It was believed that the triumvirate would continually undermine each other, and the simple transition of power was viewed as a positive step toward Dahomeyan unity.

 The Presidential Council was slow in organizing a military trial for the 1972 coup plotters, and it did not begin until May 12.
 The court tried 21 men besides Kouandété, mostly military officers but also including several commoners and even Maga bodyguards.
 The punishments were announced on May 16.
 Kouandété received the death penalty, as did Captains Josué and Glélé, Quartermaster Sergeant Agboton, and a corporal and a sergeant in absentia.
 Lesser sentences were handed to five men who were given life imprisonment, two who would serve 20 years in prison, another with 15 years, two with ten, and two with five.
 An additional four were acquitted.
 The sentences were never carried out; the jurors believed that Kouandété would seize power in another coup.

-Another delayed function of the Council was the formation of the Assemblée Consultative Nationale, an advisory assembly required by the 1970 constitution.
+Another delayed function of the council was the formation of the Assemblée Consultative Nationale, an advisory assembly required by the 1970 constitution.
 As per the constitution, such an assembly would contain 30 members advising councilmen on economic, social, and other issues, with Paul Darboux presiding.
 It was not established until July 1972, due to, in the words of academic Samuel Decalo, "intensive horse-trading between the partners in the Presidential Council ... and pressures from their political lieutenants for a position in the Assembly."

 One of the most notable aspects of Ahomadégbé-Tomêtin's time in power was the Kovacs Affair.
-It began with Pascal Chabi Kao being given a monopoly over selling official stationary to the Presidential Council and spread to claims of bribery and embezzlement.
+It began with Pascal Chabi Kao being given a monopoly over selling official stationery to the Presidential Council and spread to claims of bribery and embezzlement.
 Ahomadégbé-Tomêtin tried to fire Chabi Kao, but Maga, who was Chabi Kao's mentor, refused.
 Maga convinced Apithy to help and the bill was vetoed.

 Another coup was launched by soldiers of the Ouidah garrison on October 26.
 This one, however, was successful, and Major Mathieu Kérékou was installed as president.
 It occurred during a cabinet meeting between Maga and Ahomadégbé-Tomêtin.
 Kérékou had served as Maga's aide-de-camp in 1961.
 According to reports at the scene, soldiers abruptly arrived in the Cabinet room of the presidential palace and started firing bullets, but no one was injured.
 Kérékou called the triumvirate "truly a monster" as it showed "unpardonable incompetence", amongst other charges which were used to justify the coup.
 Kouandété was pardoned, although the former council was not.
 Maga, Ahomadégbé-Tomêtin, and Apithy spent more than nine years in prison before being freed by Kérékou in 1981.